exasol/powerbi-exasol/UIAutomationTests/readme.md

 - xUnit (for test setup, + console runner and visual studio runner)

 ## Current todos:
-- Elaborate tests (highest prio)
+- Elaborate tests (highest prio) (WIP)
-- provide configuration in a config file eventually
+- provide configuration in a config file eventually (done)

+## Data used for the integration tests
+- adventureworks conversion by T.B.
+- "TEST": an empty schema
+- the originally named schema 'MORETESTS' described in MORETESTS.SQL